 - Non-U.S. government-issued passport

-- The name on your government-issued ID must match the name on your printed ticket.
+- The name on the government-issued ID must match the name on the printed ticket.

 - NYC ID cards are not acceptable forms of identification for entry.